Optimal sampling for least-squares approximation: Introduction

 \subsection{Scope and target audience}

-In this article, we focus on the foundational techniques and theory.
-After a brief review in the next section, we largely omit applications, although this is currently an active area of interest.
+In this article, we focus on foundational techniques and theory.
+After a brief discussion in \S \ref{s:lit-rev}, we largely omit applications.
 This article is intended to be accessible to nonspecialists.
 We build most concepts up from first principles, relying on basic knowledge only.
 In order to make it as self-contained as possible, proofs of most of the results shown in this work are given in an appendix.